inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 Erlang and Elixir help a lot on following happy paths:

-- When resources an application requires are set to be available under usual circumstances, it runs
+- When resources, an application requires, are set to be available under usual circumstances, it runs.
-- When such resources are temporarily unavailable, some processes crash and restart
+- When such resources are temporarily unavailable, some processes crash and restart.

 <mdi-arrow-right-thick /> The `good crashes` are handled by well written Beam/OTP apps.